dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 If the resource bundle is missing, an unchecked `java.util.MissingResourceException` is thrown.

 Suppose the default locale is "en_US" and the requested locale is "fr_FR".
-Then the best matching "Zoo" resource bundle is searched in the following order:
+Then the best matching "Zoo" resource bundle is searched in the following order (assuming property files are used), until a matching property file has been found:
 1. `Zoo_fr_FR.properties`
 2. `Zoo_fr.properties`
 3. `Zoo_en_US.properties`